 Our superintendent will normally make the decision by 5:30 AM or earlier in order to notify radio and TV stations and post the decision on Richmond County School System's website.
 Tune to WJBF-TV, WAGT-TV, WRDW-TV news, WGAC-AM radio or read the Augusta Chronicle for up-to-date information on school closings.
 You may also view the school system's website at www.rcboe.org.
+There will also be a mass phone call through Global Connect to contact you if an emergency arises.

 Inclement weather: Keep in mind that, even if weather conditions worsen during the day, we are reluctant to reverse our decision or close school early due to the possibility of endangering students.
+Once we make the decision to open the schools, many parents rely on it and leave for work.
+If we then send students back home, many will return to unsupervised bus stops and empty homes.
 If conditions continue to get worse during the school day, we may need to have an early dismissal.
 If school is cancelled after students have arrived, transportation home will remain the same unless a parent (or person designated on the registration card) comes into the school to sign the child out before their regular transportation arrives.
-There is no Boys & Girls Club when school is cancelled, and parents must make arrangements to have their child picked up.
+There is no Boys & Girls Club when school is cancelled and parents must make arrangements to have their child picked up.